Travel From a Muslim Perspective

 We do a lot of walking and otherwise rely on public transportation.

-I also love to take the subways and busses.
+I also love to take subways and buses.
 Even when overcrowded, these modes of transportation offer a glimpse of the locals going about their daily life.

 And now there’s also Uber.
 Almost everywhere.
 Uber is awesome. 🙂

 One trick for saving money is to search for the city where flights are cheapest.